postmannen/steward/README.md

 ### How to send a Message

-Right now the API for sending a message from one node to another node is by pasting a structured JSON object into a file called `msg.pipe` living alongside the binary.
-This file will be watched continously, and when updated the content will be picked up, umarshaled, and if OK it will be sent a message to the node specified in the `toNode` field.
+Right now the API for sending a message from one node to another node is by pasting a structured JSON object into the socket file file called `steward.sock` living alongside the binary.
+This file will be read continously, and when updated the content will be picked up, umarshaled, and if OK it will be sent a message to the node specified in the `toNode` field.

 The `method` is what defines what the event will do.